 Alternatives to Lady Bird Deeds

-These deeds aren’t used in most states, but estate planners sometimes use them in Texas, Florida, and a few other states.
+These deeds aren’t used in most states, but estate planners sometimes use them in a few states, including Florida, Michigan, and Texas.
 If you’re interested in using one, you should talk to a local lawyer, to see whether it is authorized by law where you live and whether it’s a good idea in your particular situation.
 Local custom can be important; in some places, for example, title companies may be reluctant to insure property transferred this way.

 In states that specifically authorize transfer-on-death deeds, that may be a simpler and more readily accepted way to avoid probate and also get the Medicare-related benefits of a Lady Bird deed.